 Paris Las Vegas Hotel and Casino:

 Themed to the city of Paris, the Paris Las Vegas Hotel and Casino has a whooping 540ft replica of the Eiffel Tower in its property.
-It is the host of many live shows and movies are shot here a lot, mostly because of the French theme, right in the middle of Vegas.
+It is the host of many live shows and movies that are shot here a lot, mostly because of the French theme, right in the middle of Vegas.
 Owned by the Caesars Entertainment Corporation, Paris boasts of Gordon Ramsay Steak: another restaurant that you should try out if you are a steak lover traveling to Vegas.

 The Chateau Nightclub and Hexx Kitchen and Bar are good to try out as well, but what you must not miss is the Hexx Chocolate and Confexxions: the first bean-to-bar chocolate maker of Vegas, and The Beer Park: a rooftop grill and bar operated by Budweiser.